USEPA/haztrak/infra/gcp/dev/README.md

 ### Terraform Initialization and Apply

+1. Modify the location of the remote state bucket in `backend.tf` to match the id of the bucket you created in the previous step.
-1. Initialize terraform
+2. Initialize terraform
    - `terraform init`
+3. Create a `terraform.tfvars` file with the following contents:
+   - `project_id = "<project_id>"`
-2. Apply terraform
+4. Apply terraform
    - `terraform apply`